So, your O-level results are out.

 Do note that this option can be very costly, however.
 One example here: Bellerby’s College, a popular preparatory school in the UK, charges a whopping £7,213 (approximately SGD 12,405 at the time of writing) per school term.
-You’ll need to multiply this by 3 or 5, depending on your choice of programme, and also factor in costs of living.
+You’ll need to multiply this by three or five, depending on your choice of programme, and also factor in costs of living.

 4. Slow down and study in a Centralised Institute